ValkyRiver/upgrademod/README.md

 • There are 3 new decks: Level 2 Deck, Level 3 Deck, and Level 4 Deck

-• All affected items (I think) have modified descriptions
+• All implemented items (I think) have modified descriptions

 ### Yet to be completed:
 • Jokers: Four Fingers, Splash, Pareidolia, Shortcut, Midas Mask, Luchador, Smeared Joker, Showman, Blueprint, Brainstorm, Astronomer, and Chicot